 The Regional Consultation Report has been compiled in draft – working document.
 The TWG and the PNGEITI National Secretariat anticipates to complete this project by November, 2022.
-The Draft Consultation Report DRAFT Consolidated Regional Consultation Report – PNGEIT Commission Bill is being finalised.
+Draft Consolidated Regional Consultation Report – PNGEIT Commission Bill PNGEIT Commission Bill is being finalised.

 Regional Consultation Attendance Registry: Regional Consultation Attendance Registry.docx.2